polhooper/bagging_study/README.txt

         you can install from command line via (example):
         $ sudo R
         > install.packages(c('readr', 'dplyr'))
+        In some rare cases, e.g. if you’re working with Ubuntu OS, it may be necessary to install dependencies from local source. plyr can be tricky.
+        Apologies in advance for any hassle here.

 (1) Clone the leadscore_whitepaper git repo:
     git clone https://bitbucket.org/apolhamus/bagging_study.git